 Higher Ed.
 Institutions

-STEM Teach IV – The Center of Excellence in Leadership of Learning (CELL) and the Independent Colleges of Indiana (ICI) are continuing the successful initiative STEM Teach, now in its fourth adaptation.
-STEM Teach IV will expand on the achievements and successes of previous iterations of the initiative to focus on four specific areas of professional development for Indiana educators.
+STEM Teach V – The Center of Excellence in Leadership of Learning (CELL) and the Independent Colleges of Indiana (ICI) are continuing the successful initiative STEM Teach, now in its fifth adaptation.
+STEM Teach V will expand on the achievements and successes of previous iterations of the initiative to focus on advanced degrees and/or certificates and professional development, for Indiana educators.

-The primary concentration of funds will be for high school teachers needing graduate level courses in STEM discipline areas to meet the Higher Learning Commission (HLC) requirement for teaching dual-credit courses by 2022.
-STEM Teach IV will accelerate the process and provide ample opportunity for teachers to meet the credentialing requirements for dual-credit teachers.
+The primary concentration of funds will be for Indiana high school teachers who need graduate level courses in STEM discipline areas to meet the Higher Learning Commission (HLC) requirement for teaching dual credit courses.
+This opportunity includes:

-- Scholarships for teachers to attend STEM-based statewide conferences
+- Scholarships for teachers to attend STEM-based conferences in Indiana

-Postsecondary institutions are encouraged to submit proposals to offer courses through STEM Teach IV.
-Tuition, books and materials for these courses will be offered at no cost to teachers employed at public and charter schools in Indiana by utilizing the funds available through the STEM Teacher Recruitment Fund to pay colleges and universities for tuition, books and materials.
+Indiana postsecondary institutions are encouraged to submit proposals to offer courses through STEM Teach for the entire duration of the program (due October 29, 2021).
+However, a second and final round of proposals will be accepted for consideration on February 18, 2022.
+Tuition, books, and materials for these courses will be offered at no cost to teachers in Indiana by utilizing the funds granted to CELL and made available from the Indiana Commission for Higher Education through the STEM Teacher Recruitment Fund to pay colleges and universities for tuition, books, and materials.

-HE Request for Proposals for STEM Teach IV (Updated 9/24/19)
+HE Request for Proposals (RFP) for STEM Teach V (Originally Posted 9/27/21)